Page Content

 Your application and all supporting documentation must be received between Sept.
 1 through Dec.
 4, including letters of recommendation.

-The admissions application is free.
 There is no application fee for applying to our Ph.D. program.

-Applicants can only apply to one research track of interest for each admission cycle.
+You can only apply to one research track of interest for each admission cycle.
 Applicants selected for the program may have the opportunity to do research in any Mayo Clinic research lab regardless of track choice.

 When you apply to the program you need to select a location where you plan to study: Jacksonville, Florida; Phoenix/Scottsdale, Arizona; or Rochester, Minnesota.
-Please note if you are appointed to the program, a campus change is allowed if the research lab you ultimately select after the required lab rotations is on a different campus.
+Please note: if you are appointed to the program, a campus change is allowed if the research lab you ultimately select after the required lab rotations is on a different campus.

 Application instructions